Harassment and bullying prevention

 • Ensuring effective reporting structures.

-• Seeking assistance from outside resources where necessary.
+• Seeking help from outside resources where necessary.

 Provide training

-Leadership development should integrate bullying and harassment prevention.
-Ensure your leadership training includes education on workplace bullying and harassment, including types of behaviours, how to spot the early signs, and how to respond effectively.
+• Leadership development should integrate bullying and harassment prevention.
+Ensure your leadership training includes education on workplace bullying and harassment.
+Include the types of behaviours, how to spot the early signs, and how to respond effectively.

-Psychologically safe interactions workshop is a set of resources available to help raise awareness of management, union, and employees, and provides a process to develop an agreement for respectful interaction.
+• Psychologically safe interactions workshop is a set of resources available to help raise awareness of management, union, and employees.
+It also provides a process to develop an agreement for respectful interaction.

-Provide conflict resolution and emotional intelligence training for all managers that specifically considers employee mental health concerns.
+• Provide conflict resolution and emotional intelligence training for all managers.
+The training should specifically consider employee mental health concerns.
 See Conflict response for leaders and Emotional intelligence for leaders.

-Examine the leadership styles most often used in your workplace, and how that can affect the prevalence of bullying and harassment.
+• Examine the leadership styles most often used in your workplace and how these can affect the prevalence of bullying and harassment?

-Command-and-control style leaders (those who focus on rewards and punishments) and leaders who rarely comment on performance or give feedback are both shown to increase the likelihood of harassment and bullying at work.
-Research shows that transformational leaders (those who work to positively inspire and support their staff to complete workplace tasks) generally have better results.
+• Command-and-control style leaders (those who focus on rewards and punishments) and leaders who rarely comment on performance or give feedback.
+They are both shown to increase the likelihood of harassment and bullying at work.
+Research shows that transformational leaders (those who inspire and support their staff) generally have better results.

 If you have an employee who is dealing with what they perceive to be bullying behavior, you may wish to share Protecting ourselves against bullying.